terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

 #### The `Tell` Class
-An Example of `Tell` object values for an objective and local optimization function:
+An example of `Tell` object values for an objective and local optimization function:
 ```
 {
     "parameters": [